zaibazhar/advanceSCSS/SCSS.md

 }
 ```

-The media query example is particularly useful if the `$breakpoint` variable is defined in a `_settings.scss`, so the breakpoints of the entire application are configurable from one file.
+The media query example is particularly useful if the `$breakpoint` variable is defined in a settings partial somewhere (say, `_settings.scss`), so the breakpoints of the entire application are configurable from one file.

-## Variable defaults
+## 3. Variable defaults

 If your SCSS module can be configured using globals (which tends to be the SCSS way), you can declare them with a default value:
 ```scss